 In 1949, the City of Clinton received one of the first sixty state historical markers.
 Unfortunately, the tablet portion of the marker has been missing for several decades.
-Although a replacement marker was ordered and delivered to the city in 2003, it was never installed, and its current whereabouts also remain a mystery.
-What makes the story of these missing markers all the more intriguing is that they both referenced a violent and controversial episode in the city’s past.
-While this incident became more commonly known as the “Clinton Riot,” newspaper reporters and other eyewitnesses often referred to it as the “Clinton Massacre.”
+Although an updated replacement marker was erected in 2015, the whereabouts of the original remain a mystery.
+What makes the story of this missing marker all the more intriguing is that it referenced a violent and controversial episode in the city’s past.
+While this incident became more commonly known as the “Clinton Riot,” newspaper reporters and other eyewitnesses often referred to it as the “Clinton Massacre,” which is the title of a Mississippi Freedom Trail marker erected in 2021.
 The purpose of this article is to bring greater awareness to this little known, but terribly important event in Mississippi history.

 The Republican rally

-Republican organizers, including black state senator Charles Caldwell from Clinton, made several appeals for peace.
+Republican organizers, including Black state senator Charles Caldwell from Clinton, made several appeals for peace.
 Yet, the events of that afternoon quickly escalated into violence.
-Eugene Welborne, another rally organizer, testified that many of the white Democrats in attendance fell into formation, brandished weapons, and trained them upon the crowd.
+Eugene Welborne, another rally organizer, testified that many of the White Democrats in attendance fell into formation, brandished weapons, and trained them upon the crowd.
 “The thing opened just like lightning,” he recalled, “and the shot rained in there just like rain from heaven.”
 Frantic African American mothers scooped up their terrified children and fled to the woods in every direction to avoid the gunfire.
 One African American mother hid her infant child in the hollow of a nearby tree for protection.
-Fatalities that day numbered three white men and at least five blacks, two of whom were children.
+Fatalities that day numbered three White men and at least five Black people, two of whom were children.

 Sadly, the violence on September 4 merely served as a prelude to the racial atrocities committed during the days and weeks that followed.
 Amidst rumors of an African American plot to storm the town, Clinton’s mayor called for assistance from nearby White Liners (essentially a paramilitary unit of the Mississippi Democratic Party) in neighboring towns, including Vicksburg and Raymond.
 These White Liners traveled by railroad to Clinton, and their numbers quickly swelled to several hundred before nightfall.
 “They [the White Liners],” Welborne grimly recalled, “just hunted the whole country clean out, just every [black] man they could see they were shooting at him just the same as birds.”